 Signs of Alcohol Abuse

-A person under the influence of alcohol will show many immediate signs and symptoms.
+Something people should know about alcohol addiction is that a person under the influence of alcohol will show many immediate signs and symptoms.
 There are also long-term effects of continuous drinking.
 A person under the influence of alcohol tends to have bloodshot eyes, slur their speech, and make repetitive statements.
 They also tend to exhibit agitation, disorientation, and poor or impaired judgment.
 An intoxicated person can also experience difficulty standing still or maintaining balance while walking.

 Short-term side effects caused by problem drinking can include: